act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Failed Example 2

-This text has an insufficient contrast with the darkest point on the gradient background behind the text.
+This text has insufficient contrast with the darkest point on the gradient background behind the text.

 ```html
 <p style="color: #AAA; background: linear-gradient(to right, #FFF, #00F); width: 300px">